plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_python3.rst

 Principles
 ----------

-    * You should support Python 2 and 3 with the same codebase
+    * You should support Python 2 and 3 with the same codebase to allow it to be used in existing versions of Plone.
     * Plone 5.2 supports Python 2.7, Python 3.6 and Python 3.7
     * We use `six <https://six.readthedocs.io>`_ and
-      `modernize <https://pypi.python.org/pypi/modernize>`_ to do the first steps towards python 3.
+      `modernize <https://pypi.python.org/pypi/modernize>`_ to do the first steps towards Python 3.

 First steps of add-ons
 ----------------------

-    1. Prepare add-on to be ported, i.e. add it to the coredev buildout
+    1. Prepare add-on to be ported, i.e. add it to a buildout running Plone 5.2 on Python 3
     2. Install modernize and run it on the code
-    3. Use precompile
+    3. Use precompile to find syntax-errors
-    4. Start the instance
+    4. Start the instance and find more errors like import-errors
-    5. Run tests
+    5. Run and fix all tests
     7. Update package information

 1. Preparation